swisstopo/swissgeol-viewer-app/README.md

 - `norequestrendermode` disable the resource optimizations (will use 100% CPU)
 - `inspector` display the Cesium Inspector widget
 - `inspector_wireframe` enable the wireframe mode
+- `preserveDrawingBuffer` allow to read canvas from the DOM, probably helping hotjar record the canvas

 ## Notes